 We are a private company wholly owned by Colourpoint Litho Limited, established in England and Wales with company number 01129659 and registered office at Units A&B, Wessex Industrial Park, Wessex Road, Bourne End, Bucks SL8 5DT, United Kingdom and for the purposes of the General Data Protection Regulation (the “GDPR”) and any legislation in the UK implementing the GDPR, we are the data controller.

-This Privacy Notice sets out the basis on which we will process any personal data we collect from you, or that you or third parties provide to us, in connection with your membership in the Vidioh and which relates to you or to any individual connected with you.
+This Privacy Notice sets out the basis on which we will process any personal data we collect from you, or that you or third parties provide to us.
 Please read this Privacy Notice carefully so that you understand your rights in relation to your personal data, and how we will collect, use and process your personal data.

 This Privacy Notice explains our policy in relation to:

 • what information we collect or receive from you;

 • who we share your information with;